SunriseInitiative/Calculators/README.md

 ## Running it
 From running it, the prompts in the script will point you in how to use it
+If there are no helpful prompts/ or you can't understand them, check the Markdown files
+The Markdown files / `.md` files detail how to use each script
+They will be called `AAA-`The section you are in`-WIKI.md` There will be a list of them here : [Wiki Links List](/WIKILINKS.md)
 # Why we made this

 I hate Sparx Maths